Why the English department uses Moodle:

 - FLEXIBLE: Moodle can have a steeper learning curve than some proprietary systems, but that is because much of that learning is owed to the degree of control, functionality, and customization it offers teachers.
 The Moodle platform affords instructors the opportunity to exercise course design skills.
 Below are some examples of different course sites with various themes, layouts, and buttons:

-- OPEN-SOURCE: According to the National Council for Teachers of English, open source platforms offer a number of benefits.
-Chief among them, “Open-source software development is built within communities of committed users who are dedicated to maintaining and improving the software.
+- OPEN-SOURCE: According to the National Council for Teachers of English, open source platforms offer a number of benefits (links to outside source).
+Chief among them “Open-source software development is built within communities of committed users who are dedicated to maintaining and improving the software.
 Program code is shared and collectively reviewed by multiple parties, and collaboration drives related tasks such as promotion, documentation, usability testing, and support.
 This process resembles the ways in which knowledge is constantly made, refined, and re-thought in universities.”